Flourish

 Identifying a need

 Data scientists at Canva had no easy way to create Flourish graphs inside their analytics notebooks.
-Other data visualization packages for data scientists (like Leaflet and Plotly) are quite popular, so we figured that we too could build similar packages for our internal data science team.
+Other data visualization packages for data scientists (like Leaflet(opens in a new tab or window) and Plotly(opens in a new tab or window)) are quite popular, so we figured that we too could build similar packages for our internal data science team.
 We feel that this work will also enable other data scientists to empower the world to design through beautiful, interactive data visualization, so we’ve decided to open source this work for all data practitioners.

 The packages allow enterprise data science teams to declaratively build interactive graphs in their existing coding workflow without needing to switch over to the Flourish website.
 R and Python users can now easily create racing bar and line charts, as well as other data storytelling pieces, inside their IDE of choice in RMarkdown and Jupyter notebooks.